-This submarine sinkhole off the coast of Belize is in every scuba diver’s bucket list.
+This submarine sinkhole off the coast of Belize is on every scuba diver’s bucket list.
 Even if you are not into enjoying a myriad of species underwater, it’s totally worth flying over the Blue Hole for a breathtaking view.

-Amer fort, India
+Amer Fort, India

-A majestic structure sprawling on a hilltop, Amer fort’s architecture is a magnificent blend of Mughal and Hindu influences.
+A majestic structure sprawling on a hilltop, Amer Fort’s architecture is a magnificent blend of Mughal and Hindu influences.
 Made out of red sandstone and white marble, it consists of a series of courtyards, palaces, halls, and gardens.

 Forest of Knives, Madagascar

-It is truly intriguing that wildlife can happily exist amidst razor sharp vertical rocks in this mesmerizing forest.
+It is truly intriguing that wildlife can happily exist amidst razor-sharp vertical rocks in this mesmerizing forest.
 You can hike around the bizarre pinnacles of limestone and observe different kinds of birds and lemurs.

 There are no roads to Namje.
 The only way to get to the Nepalese village is along a series of footpaths with views of Mount Makalu, the world’s fifth-tallest peak.
 When it comes to exotic destinations, this one boasts massive allure!

 Taha’a, French Polynesia